karlbenedict/OILS515/goalsAndObjectives/goalsAndObjectives.md

 ### Assignment ###

-Please be prepared to give an ~10-minute presentation to the class over our Google Hangout during the Collaboratory Session this week on Tuesday from 5:00-6:30 pm.
+Please be prepared to give an ~10-minute presentation to the class over our Google Hangout during this week's Collaboratory Session.
 The presentation should address the requested information in the assignment for each of the items you addressed in your literature review:

 Complete Citation
 :	A complete citation that would allow another researcher to locate the publication that you used.
 If available, provide the DOI (Digital Object Identifier) and online link for the publication.